Most of us have problem areas or areas of fat accumulation on our bodies that cause us frustration.

-Dressing in the morning is a lot easier when you don’t have that extra weight getting in the way, not to mention the confidence boost of a nice bod.
+Dressing in the morning is a lot easier when you don’t have that extra weight getting in the way, not to mention the confidence boost of a nice body.

 It’s no surprise that abdominal fat or overall weight gain would result in low self-esteem.

-Unfortunately, low self-esteem combined with excess weight can increase risk for mental illness (1).
+Unfortunately, low self-esteem combined with excess weight can increase the risk for mental illness (1).

 Elevated total body weight can also wreak havoc on our metabolism and increase our health risk for chronic diseases such as heart disease, high cholesterol, diabetes, and even cancer.

 It used to be thought that body mass index (BMI) was an optimal tool to assess weight-related risk factors however, abdominal fat is becoming more concerning for health risks than overall obesity.